nihilistau/ChatAI-DataLab/README.md

 # ChatAI · DataLab

 Instrument every keystroke inside ChatAI, relay it through FastAPI, and explore the signal-rich corpus in DataLab.
 This mono-repo now ships with opinionated documentation, tagging standards, and an integrity toolchain so you can bootstrap, audit, and evolve the stack with confidence.
+We now treat each deployable trio of frontend + backend + DataLab as a **Control Capsule**—the building block users clone to create their own environments.

 > **Status:** Framework v1.0.0 is complete (snapshot 2025-11-15).
 Ongoing additions and milestone notes live in `docs/GOALS_AND_ACHIEVEMENTS.md` and the “Expanded Functionality” table inside `PROJECT_OVERVIEW.md`.